NozomiNetworks/n2os-smb-client/README.md

 # n2os-smb-client
-**THIS IS IN SUPER ALPHA STAGE**

-This is a custom make smb/cifs client with libsmb2 statically linked.
+This is a custom smb/cifs client with libsmb2 statically linked.

-We need this to avoid adding all the samba stuff to our n2os firmware.

-As default libsmb2 doesn't build under FreeBSD we have forked it https://github.com/NozomiNetworks/libsmb2 and this project uses it as submodules

 ## Building

+### FreeBSD version

-Prerequisite: install kerberos
+Optional prerequisite: install kerberos if you want Kerberos support
 ```
 cd /usr/ports/security/krb5
 # (there should be a single Makefile in the folder)
 sudo make install clean
 ```

 ```
 git submodule update --init --recursive